piratos/ctfbulletin/README.md

 License

-the project is distributed under the Apache license, look at the license file
+the project is distributed under the MIT license, look at the license file